karlarochaes/credit-score-relative-risk/README.md

 - The two models presented can be used complementarily.
 The relative risk model focuses on which specific group or range per variable is most likely to be bad payer, and the logistic regression model improves the classification made to accurately make a decision about credit requests.

 ## References
-Tenny S, Hoffman MR. Relative Risk.
-(Updated 2023 Mar 27).
+Tenny, S. & Hoffman, M.R.
+Relative Risk.
+(2023).
 In: StatPearls.
-Treasure Island (FL): StatPearls Publishing; 2023 Jan.
+Treasure Island (FL): StatPearls Publishing.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK430824/